William-Blackie/extractive_Skip-Thought_summariser/README.md

 ### Hardware
 For Summation:
-* 8GB of ram, more is better.
+* 8GB of ram(untested), more is better.
 * A recent CPU
-* Around 20GB of storage.
+* Around 5GB of storage.

 For Training:
 * Minimum 16GB of ram, more is better.
 * A recent CPU
-* Around 20GB of storage + however big your corpus and vectors if you are doing the vocabulary expansion step.
+* Around 5GB of storage + however big your corpus and vectors if you are doing the vocabulary expansion step.

 ### Software